-WEB DEVELOPMENT 1 (COLLEGE PREP)
+WEB DEVELOPMENT 1

 Web Development 1 is a user-interface (UI Design) focused course that emphasizes visually appealing and accessible web elements.
 Throughout the course, students will learn the essentials of scripting in HTML5 and CSS3 to build websites from scratch.
 In addition to technical skills, students will be challenged to make websites that contain thoughtfully curated colors, fonts, typefaces and layouts.
-The course also covers asset creation through the use of Adobe products.
+The course also covers asset creation.
 Upon completing the course, students will have a fully developed and functioning portfolio to share their work with their peers, potential employers and college programs.

-WEB DEVELOPMENT 2 (COLLEGE PREP)
+WEB DEVELOPMENT 2

-PREREQUISITE: WEB DEVELOPMENT 1
+PREREQUISITE: WEB DEVELOPMENT 1 CREDIT: COLLEGE PREP